Lansdowne Bridge Six Year Gap To Tee Up Fraser McMullen Decider Against Holders DUFC

 It went score-for-score in the opening half until Lansdowne put Donough Lawlor into space from close range on the stroke of half-time.
 The number eight picked up his second try within five minutes of the restart and a strong defensive effort in the second half maintained Lansdowne’s advantage.

-The final of the All-Ireland competition which is for U20 Men’s club will take place between Dublin University and Lansdowne on Saturday April 15th with full fixture details to be confirmed.
+The final of the All-Ireland competition which is for U20 Men’s club will take place between Dublin University and Lansdowne on the weekend of April 14/15/16th with full fixture details to be confirmed.

 LANSDOWNE 28 CLONTARF 14, Aviva Stadium Back Pitch